Managing Cash Flow and Expenses

 In practice, you may have to tell your customer to send payment to the factoring company.
 Some factoring companies will alternatively let you tell your customers to send payments to a bank account that the factoring company controls, but your customers won’t know you’re working with the factoring company.

 Unlike with invoice financing, the customer is paying the factoring company rather than you.
-However, depending on your contract, you still might have to repay the money if your customer doesn’t pay its invoice.
+However, depending on your contract, you still might have to repay the money if your customer doesn’t pay their invoice.

 With both invoice financing and factoring, compare your options carefully before signing a contract.
 The loan amount, fees and contract terms can change from one lender to another, and although invoice financing and factoring can help you manage your cash flow, it also costs money and you don’t want to get stuck paying unnecessary fees.